 11. Once the cable is removed from the lock the Utility Device will return to the screen shown above.
 You may continue reloading common access locks.

 Utility Ver.
 1.00

 Reload Common Acc.

-After you have finished, return the utility device to the electronic key encoder base.
-Reconnect the USB cable to the back left hand.
+12. After you have finished, return the utility device to the electronic key encoder base.
+Reconnect the USB cable to the back left hand side of the electronic key encoder base.